Fugitive in ’81 Pennsylvania death nabbed in Texas

 People in Mineola knew Miller as Roy Eubanks, a former employee of the local paper plant who was collecting disability checks and walked with a cane.
 He married at least twice in Texas, most recently in 2010.
 His wife told The Associated Press on Monday that he had said he killed someone in “the accident that happened” many years ago.

-According to U.S. Marshals, Miller was charged in the 1981 death of Thomas Waller in Harrisburg, Pa.
+According to U.S. Marshals, Miller was charged in the 1981 death of Thomas Waller in Harrisburg, Pennsylvania.
 The Patriot-News reported that Waller was found inside his car with a gunshot wound to his head.
 That was the second time Miller was accused of murder.
-He pleaded guilty in 1959 to killing a Harrisburg man and was given life in prison — a sentence commuted in 1971 by former Pennsylvania Gov. Raymond P. Shafer.
+He pleaded guilty in 1959 to killing a Harrisburg man and was given life in prison — a sentence commuted in 1971 by former Pennsylvania governor Raymond P. Shafer.

 A spokeswoman for the Pennsylvania Board of Pardons said the agency could not immediately produce the records related to Miller’s 1971 commutation Monday.